aahancoc/ShimLibs/README.md

 There's also a function that returns the results table as a JSON object, for easy analysis using Jansson's for loop macros or object indexing.
 It might seem wasteful, but it is ungodly convienent compared to doing things the 'proper' way.

 ##Win32
-This is where get get flat-out *hacky*.
+This is where we get flat-out *hacky*.
 You thought SQLite was weird?
 Hah!

 First thing, there's functions designed to select a folder or a file via GUI and return it's path.
 It's just a boilerplate wrapper, really.
 Also, I doubt you care, but `SelectFile()` doesn't run on Windows NT 4.0.
 I don't know why.